Answers by Topic

 What income do I report?

-Common examples of income you’ll be asked to include are:
+Common examples of income you will be asked to include are:

 Washington Healthplanfinder will only ask for the income and deductions needed to calculate your eligibility.
-If you don’t see a place to enter a type of income you get, like child support, it’s because that income type is not needed and you don’t need to enter it.
+If you do not see a place to enter a type of income you get, like child support, it’s because that income type is not needed and you don’t need to enter it.

-Common examples of income you don’t need to include are:
+Common examples of income you do not need to include are:

 *Do not include the stimulus check when you enter your income.
 The stimulus check is also known as the "Recovery Rebate" or "Economic: Impact Payment".
 The federal stimulus payment is not income for purposes of applying for health and dental coverage through Washington Healthplanfinder.
 You do not need to report any check or payment amount you receive from the federal government in your application.